carl-christofferson/solid-octo-doodle/carlc_bio.md

 ## Background
-27 years of software engineering experience.
+27 years of software engineering experience at NCR, AT&T and Teradata.
+* UI
+* Project Lead
+* Manager